autofac/Documentation/docs/integration/webapi.rst

   .. note::

     Filter predicates are invoked once for each action/filter combination; they are not invoked on every request.

-The available values for ``FilterType`` are:

-- ActionFilter
-- ActionFilterOverride
-- AuthenticationFilter
-- AuthenticationFilterOverride
-- AuthorizationFilter
-- AuthorizationFilterOverride
-- ExceptionFilter
-- ExceptionFilterOverride

 You can apply as many filters as you want.
 Registering a filter of one type does not remove or replace previously registered filters.